Places to Go!

 ATTRACTIONS:

-Features rare collectibles ranging from mechanical musical instruments and antique furniture to the true heart of the collection: over 250 American and European automobiles dating from 1898 to 1997.
+The Nethercutt Collection and Museum - features rare collectibles ranging from mechanical musical instruments and antique furniture to the true heart of the collection: over 250 American and European automobiles dating from 1898 to 1997.
+Tours of the Salon are free, but must be reserved in advance.
+The museum is open for self-guided tours.
+Please visit their website for more details and times.

 MB2 Raceway - Sylmar